ocsf/ocsf-docs/Understanding OCSF.md

 #### System Activity

-The event classes **would** all include the Host profile and **may** include the Malware or Cloud profile.
+The event classes **would** all include the Host profile and **may** include the Security Controls or Cloud profile.

 #### Network Activity

-The event classes **may** include the Host profile and **may** include the Malware or Cloud profile.
+The event classes **may** include the Host profile and **may** include the Security Controls or Cloud profile.

 #### Audit Activity

-The event classes **would** include the Host profile, (due to actor.user), **may **include the Cloud profile, and **would not** include the Malware profile.
+The event classes **would** include the Host profile, (due to actor.user), **may **include the Cloud profile, and **would not** include the Security Controls profile.

 ### Personas and Profiles

 The personas called out in an earlier section, producer, author, mapper, analyst, all can consider the profile from a different perspective.

 Producers, who can also be authors, can add profiles to their events when the events will include the additional information the profile adds.
 For example a vendor may have certain system attributes that are added via an extension profile.
-A network vendor that can detect malware would apply the Malware profile to their events.
-An endpoint security vendor can apply the Host, User and Malware profile to network events.
+A network vendor that can detect malware would apply the Security Controls profile to their events.
+An endpoint security vendor can apply the Host, User and Security Controls profile to network events.

 Authors define profiles, and the profiles are applicable to specific classes, objects or categories.